M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

 ---
 layout: page
-title: Task queues in Multi-Server Mode Vault Application Framework applications
+title: Task queues in Vault Application Framework applications
 includeInSearch: true
 breadcrumb: Task queues
-redirect_from: /Frameworks/Vault-Application-Framework/Multi-Server-Mode/Task-Queues/Sequential/
+redirect_from: /Frameworks/Vault-Application-Framework/Multi-Server-Mode/Task-Queues/
 ---

 The approach shown below is only compatible with version 2.3 (and higher) of the Vault Application Framework, where the target audience runs M-Files Online 20.5 or higher.